 What are the eligibility requirements for referees?

-- Your referees should not have a financial interest in your project’s success.
+- Your referees should not have a financial interest in your project’s success or conflict of interest.

 - Referees need to be able to comment with authority as to the usefulness, scientific validity and practicality of your work.
 Preferably they will also be able to comment on the level of support given by the country in which you are working to the project, and specifically whether you have the support of local stakeholders, the government and/or non-governmental organisations.
 In all references, we also place high value on referees’ assessment of the applicant’s personality, dedication and ability to manage and be responsible with funds.